Dallas club owner Jack Ruby had ties to the FBI and the mafia, but why he shot Lee Harvey Oswald on November 24, 1963, remains a mystery.

 With Oswald arrested, Kennedy’s body taken away, and a nation in mourning, the one shred of relief the country seemed to have was that the lone gunman had been successfully located and arrested.

 When asked if he’d like to hide his face from the barrage of press photographers, Oswald said the following:

 “Why should I?
 I haven’t done anything to be ashamed of.”

-According to History, Jack Ruby’s mutual relationship with Dallas police frequently ended in leniency for his crimes.
+Jack Ruby’s mutual relationship with Dallas police frequently ended in leniency for his crimes.
 Skeptics of the Warren Commission often cite these connections as an explanation for why Ruby so easily shot Oswald.

 Reporters were normally required to identify themselves with press passes, but the Dallas Police Department’s Captain King said that it was impossible due to “the atmosphere that existed over there, the tremendous pressures that existed, the fact that telephones were ringing constantly.”

 According to Assistant Chief of Police N.T.
 Fisher, “anybody could come up with a plausible reason for going to one of the third floor bureaus and was able to get in.”
 Indeed, even Jack Ruby was present on that third floor on where Oswald was held the night after Kennedy’s death.
 Oswald was walked in unprotected and interrogated and sometimes even answered questions posed by the reporters that had infiltrated the building.